GeometricCosmo/gb-leakage-cmb/README.md

 ## GB Leakage Model for High-ℓ CMB Suppression

-This repository provides a reproducible pipeline to test a phenomenological, Gauss-Bonnet–inspired leakage model for high-ℓ CMB power suppression.
+This repository provides a reproducible pipeline to test a phenomenological, Gauss-Bonnet inspired leakage model for high-ℓ CMB power suppression.

 ---